Vikalp03/Web-based-calculator-appliaction/README.md

-# Web-based-calculator-appliaction
+# Web-based-calculator-application
-A web based calculator application by using Javascript functions for computation.
+A web based calculator application by using Javascript functions for mathematical computation.